CHAPTER 1

 4-1-101 Creation of Department.

-The Superintendent of the Electrical Department shall have charge of and be responsible for the operation and maintenance of the electrical generating plants and distribution systems belonging to the City.
-He shall also be responsible for the inspection of electrical installations and repairs insofar as may be required by state law or ordinance of this City.
+The Power Department Director shall have charge of and be responsible for the operation and maintenance of the City’s power systems and management of energy resources.
+Director or designee shall also be responsible for the inspection of power installations and repairs insofar as may be required by State law or ordinance of the City.

 4-1-104 Application for Electrical Service.